Brian Wright (Canadian soccer)

-Brian Wright (born March 24, 1995) is a Canadian professional soccer player who plays as a forward for York United.
+Brian Wright (born March 23, 1995) is a Canadian professional soccer player who plays as a forward for Forge FC in the Canadian Premier League.

 Early life

 Wright was born in Toronto and moved to Ajax with his family at age four.
 He played most of his youth soccer with local club Ajax SC.

 Club career

 Early career

 Wright spent his entire college career at the University of Vermont playing for its men's soccer team between 2013 and 2016.
 While at Vermont, Wright scored 39 goals and tallied 25 assists in 80 appearances while leading the Catamounts to back-to-back NCAA Tournament appearances in 2015 and 2016.
 He racked up numerous accolades including America East Conference Rookie of the Year in 2013, and was a three-time America East first team all-conference selection from his sophomore to senior years.
 Wright was also a multiple time NSCAA all-region selection, as well as a second team All-America selection in 2016 and was named a Hermann Trophy semifinalist.
 Wright finished his UVM career second all-time in points with 103, second all-time in goals, and third all-time in games played while also setting the single season record for points with 40.

 While at Vermont, Wright appeared for USL PDL side Burlingame Dragons during their 2016 season.